Install OpenCV 4.4.0 on Raspberry 64 OS

 You also need to check your C++ compiler version with the command gcc -v.
 It must also be an aarch64-linux-gnu version, as shown in the screenshot.
 If you have a 64-bit operating system, but your gcc version is different from the one given above, reinstall the whole operating system with the latest version.
 The guide is found here: Install 64 bit OS on Raspberry Pi 4.
 You must have a 64-bit C ++ compiler as we are going to build all libraries from scratch.
 Otherwise, there is no point in building a 32-bit version on a 64 machine.

 The next check is the size of the memory swap.
 It must be large enough to support the building.
-You should have at least 2 Gbyte RAM and 2 Gbyte swap space.
+You should have at least a total of 5.5 Gbyte.
 If you have installed the 64-bit OS according to our guide, this should be no problem.
-Otherwise, enlarge your memory swap size.

 The last check is the EEPROM software version.
 The Raspberry Pi 3 had all the operating software on the SD card.
 The Raspberry Pi 4, on the other hand, is also partially booted from two EEPROMs.
 These EEPROMs are programmed after PCB assembly in the factory.
 The Raspberry foundation has recently released new and improved software for these EEPROMs.
 This nothing to do with OpenCV, but all the more with heat dissipation.
 In one of our vision applications, the heat of the CPU drops from 65 °C (149 °F) to 48 °C (118 °F) simply by updating the EEPROMs contents.
 And, as you know, a low CPU temperature will prolong your Pi lifespan.
 For more information see this article.